sea-kg/ctf01d/README.md

 $ docker build --file "Dockerfile" --tag "somegame/your_server:0.0.1" .
 ```

-2. Export your server as "tar" archive (for distribution)
+2. Export your server as a "tar" archive (for distribution)

 ```
 $ docker save "somegame/your_server:0.0.1" > somegame-your_server-0.0.1.tar